spawaskar-cora/cora-docs/docs/user-guide/file-export-import/index.md

 ## File Export

-In order to export data from CoRA, navigage to Left Sidebar Menu -\> File Export/Import-\> File Export.
+In order to export data from CoRA, navigate to Left Sidebar Menu -\> File Export/Import-\> File Export.
 Please note that users can only export data for the current project.

 ![Navigate File Export](media/file-export-navigate.png)